Raghav-B/poke.AI/README.md

 ### Localization and Mapping of Game World

 This is at the absolute core of our AI.
 Without being able to localize itself in the game and without storing locations of objects and places of interest in memory, our agent won't be able to do anything apart from moving around randomly.
-(Interestingly, given how probability works, there probably exists a parallel universe somewhere where my AI has finished the game from start to finish purely on randomness alone) Hence we have to figure out a way to give our agent access to this information, because this is exactly that a human player does when playing any game.
+(Interestingly, given how probability works, there probably exists a parallel universe somewhere where the AI has finished the game from start to finish purely on randomness alone).
+Hence we have to figure out a way to give our agent access to this information, because this is exactly what a human player does when playing any game.

 Bringing the analogy of a human player further, we can use a Convolutional Neural Network (CNN) to perform object detection on every frame of gameplay to detect objects (also because believe it or not, finding the locations of these objects through the ROMs RAM is significantly harder.
 Also object detection is really cool to look at! - when it works).